Nielspace/Neural-Architecture-Search/README.md

 # Neural Architecture Search

-This repository contains codes for NAS and AutoML.
+This repository contains codes for NAS/NAT and AutoML.

 Core Library: Pytorch